 Alphonso Chiscano Summer Research Award in General Thoracic Surgery:

-The purpose of the award is to introduce the field of General Thoracic Surgery to either a first or second-year medical student who is interested in performing research, with goals of broadening their educational experience by providing an opportunity to spend their summer break working in the Division of General Thoracic Surgery Research Lab.
+The purpose of the award is to introduce the field of General Thoracic Surgery to either a first or second-year medical student, here at UT Health Lozano Long School of Medicine, who is interested in performing research, with goals of broadening their educational experience by providing an opportunity to spend their summer break working in the Division of General Thoracic Surgery Research Lab.

-Eligible applicants are invited to apply for the 2021 Alphonso Chiscano Summer Research Internship Award in General Thoracic Surgery as per instructions circulated through the UT Health Long School of Medicine and in this Chiscano-Summer-Research-Internship-Award-announcement (pdf document).
-The application deadline is now closed for 2021.
+Eligible applicants are invited to apply for the 2022 Alphonso Chiscano Summer Research Internship Award in General Thoracic Surgery as per instructions circulated through the UT Health Long School of Medicine and in this Chiscano-Summer-Research-Internship-Award-announcement (pdf document).

 2017 – Chirag Buch (Class of 2020)